Antique oval picture frame

 To realize the oval shape for your painting, you must send us a drawing of its real size.
 First, put the painting on paper, and then draw the perimeter with a pen.
 This way, we will be able to realize the right rabbet of the frame.
 When you will insert your artwork into the frame, they will match perfectly.

 Section width cm 9.5

 Decorations are typically in Roman style.
 Its profile is made of convex and concave surfaces split by three different types of carvings.
 Plus, four corner decorations enrich the style following the shape of the oval sight.

 The carving of this antique oval picture frame is in wood pulp.
-We prepare it using recycled wood, glue, and solvents.
+We prepare this innovative material using recycled wood, glue, and solvents.
 First, we insert it manually into the molds, then we extract and mount it on the frame.
 When it gets dry, we carve and gild it by using our master’s touch.

-This procedure saves many hours of manual work and lets us obtain an extraordinary result.
+This procedure saves many hours of manual work and lets us obtain extraordinary results.
 Watch a video of the full carving process following this link to our Youtube Channel: Wood pulp carving

-“Patina” is an Italian word that refers to how dark and distressed is the frame.
-Apart from dark gold, the age of frames is determined by few cracks and tiny broken parts.
-For this reason, our gilder uses different tools to distress the gilded surface.
-Even the wormholes are fake.
-In fact, you can notice them by analyzing the pictures above.
+“Patina” is an Italian word that refers to how dark and old look to be the frame.
+Apart from dark gold, the age of a frame is determined by a few cracks and tiny broken parts all around the sides.
+For this purpose, our gilder hits its surfaces with some kinds of stones.

 Also, the wormholes are simulated as well, and you will be able to notice them by analyzing deeply the pictures above.
 The presence of wormholes does not indicate activity within or a recent flight of beetles.
 Remember that they were faked by us to specifically age this antique oval picture frame reproduction.

 See below for antique round frame reproductions that can be realized with oval shapes at a lower price.